Miss Rosa: Creation and casting

 The character was created for the pilot episode of the show.
 At the time the character did not have a surname and there was no characterization.
 Barbara Rosenblat attended auditions for Orange Is the New Black in New York.
 She originally read for the part of Galina "Red" Reznikov which was later awarded to Kate Mulgrew.
 Later she was asked to play Miss Rosa after she impressed the casting director.
-Rosenblat asked her agent for more details about the character but the only information supplied was that Miss Rosa suffers from an unknown form of cancer.
+Rosenblat asked her agent for more details about the character but the only information supplied was that Miss Rosa has an unknown form of cancer.
 Little was known because only the first episode had been planned.
 Alongside dialogue acquired from the audition, the actress had the creative freedom to develop Miss Rosa's image and persona.

 Characterization

 Miss Rosa has a unique Hispanic accent which Rosenblat created and puts on.
 She drew inspiration from her scripts and costume.
 When she first placed a wig cap and looked in the mirror she began to envision how her character should sound.
 Though it was not until she filmed later episodes that she made a decision.
 Rosenblat told Anna Silman from Vulture that it was a scene involving Miss Rosa and Piper Chapman (Taylor Schilling), in which she states "I could have been the jefa".
 Rosenblat said that the Spanish word made her realize that her character is Hispanic and her dialect is indicative of something Latin.

 Miss Rosa is a complex character and as she is developed she became more humanized.
 Though suffering from cancer, she does not let this define her or limit what she can do.
 Rosenblat said that she styled Miss Rosa to be a self-absorbed woman who had spent a long time incarcerated in Litchfield prison.
 The actress also wanted to play her as "classy and centered".